laurashen/data-science-sequencing.github.io/assignments/assignment1.md

 - What is the length of each read?
 - How many reads are there?
 - What is the maximum number of times a read is repeated?
-- What is the sequencing depth of each base in the reference for this experiment?
+- What is the sequencing depth of each base in the reference for this experiment? _Hint_: Use the formula you got from above.

 3. How many distinct 20-length substrings do you see across all reads?
 These substrings are commonly referred to as $$k$$-mers ($$k$$ = 20 in this case).
 Count how often each distinct 20-mer appears and generate a histogram of the counts. _Hint_: Note that initializing a length-$$4^{20}$$ array may not be a viable approach.
 Consider using dictionaries!